jfvilasPersonal/oberkorn/docs/usecases.md

 **Solution for use case 2**

-In case B the idea is to assign roles to users, so one possible solution would be:
+In case 2 the idea is to assign roles to users, so one possible solution would be:

 ```yaml
 ruleset: